Are you looking for the best push notification software for your website?

 You can set it up to automatically send your new blog post notifications, or use it to manually send custom messages.

-It is super easy to set up and is a perfect solution for both beginners as well as advanced users.
+PushEngage makes it super easy to set up web push notifications and is a perfect solution for both beginners as well as advanced users.
 It works on both HTTP and HTTPs websites, and they support all devices / browsers.

 Their marketing automation feature, triggered campaign, lets you automatically create abandoned cart notifications, schedule messages, send price drop alerts, and more.